-In a speech at a press conference following an EBA Meeting in Portugal on March 12^{th,} 2021, the EC Vice President Šefčovič addressed the fast-emerging skills challenge in the European battery sector.29 VP Šefčovič tasked EIT Innoenergy "to team up with the interested Member States to prepare their country-specific project proposals [and to] launch a so-called EBA250 Academy, developing curricula and training content based on the industry's skills needs and in partnership with local training professionals."
-ALBATTS is now proceeding into closer communication with EBA250 Academy as the missions overlap.
+In a speech at a press conference following an EBA Meeting in Portugal on March 12^{th,} 2021, the EC Vice President Šefčovič addressed the fast-emerging skills challenge in the European battery sector.30 VP Šefčovič tasked EIT Innoenergy "to team up with the interested Member States to prepare their country-specific project proposals [and to] launch a so-called EBA250 Academy, developing curricula and training content based on the industry's skills needs and in partnership with local training professionals."
+ALBATTS is now proceeding into closer communication with EBA Academy as the missions overlap under the Automotive Skills Alliance and EBA Academy Memorandum of Understanding.